ACM40960/project-Ellen_Bennett/README.md

 ## Running Code

-There are essentially three sections to this paper:
+There are essentially three sections to the paper that should be reproduced:

-1. Run each simulation method.
+1. Running each simulation method.
-2. Compare convergences.
+2. Comparing convergences.
 3. Compare computational times of best methods.

 **Note:** There is no external data sources required for this project.
 All data is generated using random number generators in Mathematica and R.